extrange/personal-blog/docs/about.md

 [My diet][my-diet] has been varying over the years, but it is mainly a combination of complex carbohydrates, protein sources, fibre and healthy fat.

-For variation, I maintain some [interesting recipes][cooking] I have tried over the years.

 ## Spirituality

 I'm a big fan of Alan Watts, an American who was deeply involved in the promotion of Japanese Zen to the world.
 His [videos](https://www.youtube.com/watch?v=khOaAHK7efc) and [writings](https://www.goodreads.com/book/show/514210.The_Way_of_Zen) are frank, witty and hint at the beauty of his thought.

-[My worldview](blog-posts/2022-03-03-determinism-and-stoicism.md) aligns most closely with Stoicism, and I am exploring Vipassana and Zen.
+[My worldview](blog/posts/2022-03-03-determinism-and-stoicism.md) aligns most closely with Stoicism, and I am exploring Vipassana and Zen.

 I attended a [10 day meditation retreat][meditation-retreat] in July 2022.